wireless-broadband-alliance/radius-accounting-testbed/README.md

 ## System Under Test (SUT)
 ### Introduction
 The Test Bed will run a series of tests against the System Under Test (SUT).
-The SUT will need to be an Access Point and a backend network.
+The SUT needs to be an Access Point and a backend network.

 ### Requirements
 The SUT must do the following:

 1. Support an 802.1X wireless network.
 The SSID can be "raatest" but is configurable.
-The RADIUS server must point back to the wired IP of the Test Bed.
+The RADIUS server must be the IP of the wired interface of the test bed.
 2. Support a wired network.
-3. Provide DHCP access to both wireless and wired clients.
-Test Bed Static IP for wired side may be supported in a future release.
+3. Provide DHCP access to both wireless and wired clients. test bed Static IP for wired side may be supported in a future release.
-4. Support port forwarding back to Test Bed.
-The Test Bed wireless client will connect to a data server.
+4. Support port forwarding back to test bed.
+The test bed wireless client will connect to a data server.
 The data server IP and port are configurable.

 ### Test Bed Physical Setup
-1. Connect ethernet port on Test Bed (Raspberry Pi) to a wired port on network and wait for IP.
+1. Connect ethernet port on test bed (Raspberry Pi) to a wired port on network and wait for IP.
-2. On SUT, broadcast "raatest" or other SSID that belongs to the 802.1X wireless network.
+2. On SUT, broadcast "raatest" or other SSID that belongs to the SUT's 802.1X wireless network.
 3. SSH into and start the test bed, see [how to start script](#starting-the-test-bed).
 You will need to configure the test bed before executing the test suite(s).

+The diagram below shows the required connection to the SUT.

 ```mermaid
 flowchart LR